Basic configuration

 The background color can be easily changed using CSS styles.
 The main, light blue background color is defined in the

-For non-contiguous selection, multiple classes are making each level a bit darker.
+For non-adjacent selection, multiple classes are making each level a bit darker.
 These classes are called

 Unfortunately, there is no easy way to change the border color of the selection.